 22. Tabulating Machine – 1884

-The machine was a huge success in the US, but drew more attention in Europe, where it was widely adopted for various statistical purposes.
-Hollerith organized the Tabulating Machine Company in 1896, incorporated in New York, which later grew into the International Business Machines Corporation.
+Hollerith developed the Tabulating Machine Company in 1896 in New York, which later grew into the IBM.
+The machine was a success in the US but drew even more attention in Europe, where it was widely adopted for various statistical purposes.

 21. First Analog Computer: Differential Analyzer – 1930